MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/get-started/app-set-up.md

 ---
-title: Set up your development environment to use the Azure Data Explorer client library
+title: Set up your development environment to use Azure Data Explorer client libraries
-description: Learn how to set up your development environment to use the Azure Data Explorer client library. ms.reviewer: yogilad ms.topic: how-to ms.date: 02/05/2023
+description: Learn how to set up your development environment to use Azure Data Explorer client libraries. ms.reviewer: yogilad ms.topic: how-to ms.date: 02/05/2023
 ---
-# Set up your development environment to use the Azure Data Explorer client library
+# Set up your development environment to use Azure Data Explorer client libraries

-Get started with the Azure Data Explorer client libraries.
+Learn how to set up your environment to use Azure Data Explorer client libraries.
+You can use these libraries to create apps that connect with a cluster and run queries or ingest data.

 In this article, you learn how to install client library packages for your preferred language